Maximization/reading-list/README.md

 # Maxim's reading list

-Have you read an incredible book and do you think this list is incomplete without it?
-Feel free to open an issue.
+Have you read an incredible book that I should read too?
+[Open a discussion](https://github.com/Maximization/reading-list/discussions/new).
 Recommendations are welcome!

 You can also [find me on Goodreads](https://www.goodreads.com/user/show/60231550-maxim).